 What Does All Of This Mean For Patients?

 Unfortunately, this means that patients must pay for anything medical cannabis related out of pocket.
 This means that you must pay for all the steps required to get your medical marijuana card yourself.
-This means you are responsible for the application fee to the state of Maryland and the certification fee at your medical marijuana doctor’s office.
+This means you are responsible for the application fee to the state of Maryland or Delaware and the certification fee at your medical marijuana doctor’s office.

 Does Medical Marijuana Affect Health Insurance Rates?